teambit/docs/docs/vue-guidelines.md

 ## Vue Compiler

 Each Bit component is linked with a compiler.
-The Bit compiler is compiling or transpiling the source code to build files that can run in another project.
+The Bit compiler is transpiling and bundling the source code to build files that can run in another project.
-The officially supported vue Compiler can be found [here](https://bit.dev/bit/envs/compilers/vue).
-This compiler is based on the [ng-packagr project](https://github.com/ng-packagr/ng-packagr), the same project used by vue CLI to build vue libs.
-The compiler is compiling the vue typescript to AOT (Ahead of Time) code.
-The build results are in the vue Package Format (APF), for smooth importing into any vue project.
+The officially supported vue Compiler can be found [here](https://bit.dev/bit/envs/bundlers/vue).

-The practices described bellow are aimed to work best with this Bit team compiler.
+The compiler is based on the Vue webpack configuration.
+Check out the exact configuration [here](https://bit.dev/bit/envs/bundlers/vue/~code#webpack.config.js).

 ## Use symlinks false in target project